Controlling Food Cravings

 Yes, these dairy products are sources of calcium but there are much better sources listed in Calcium Rich Foods.
 These aren't particularly healthy sources for anyone and especially those of us who want to maintain fat loss.
 Controlling food cravings means you need to avoid these.

 Ice cream, sorbets and frozen desserts are often a problem when they are low fat.
-That's because their ingredients are high glycemic.
+That's because manufacturers make them sweeter to make up for the loss of the flavor of fats.
 Read the label and pay close attention to the first ingredient which is the largest amount in the product.
 When you have sugar or high fructose corn syrup first and the protein or milk solid is the fourth ingredient, it will be a high glycemic product.

 What you want to see is the protein, milk, being the first ingredient and NO corn syrup.
 That would be a more moderate glycemic dessert.
 If you see maltodextrins, glucose, glucose polymers, corn syrup, maltose or dextrose as the first ingredients do NOT buy it!
 Controlling food cravings means it is best to avoid the high fat frozen desserts as well.

-According to the Glycemic Research Institute, Dairy Queen soft desserts are primarily made from high glycemic sucrose and corn syrup.
-Commercial dessert toppings are generally high glycemic.
-The most significant thing you can do in controlling food cravings is eliminating the hidden sugars from your diet and reducing or eliminating most of the high glycemic foods.
+The most significant thing you can do in controlling food cravings is eliminate the hidden sugars from your diet and avoid most high glycemic foods.
 To make sure you are not buying processed foods with these hidden "fat traps" be sure to read Reading Food Labels.

-Additives are in most commercially/highly processed foods to enhance the flavor, preserve freshness or increase sweetness.
+Additives are in most commercial highly processed foods to enhance the flavor, preserve freshness or increase sweetness.
 These are best to avoid for health purposes and also to maintain your fat loss.
 If you are going to fudge a little go for the sugar rather then the high glycemic additives.
-Sucrose has a little lower glycemic index than the maltodextrins and other high glycemic sugars.
+Sucrose has a slightly lower glycemic index than the maltodextrins and other high glycemic sugars.

-If you have a particular commercial food you love you can call the manufacturer and ask him/her to have the food tested for it's glycemic index.
+If you have a particular commercial food you love you can call the manufacturer and them to have the food tested for it's glycemic index.
 If we are to become truly healthy in this country we need to demand higher quality foods that do not contribute to our weight gain.
-Ask the manufacturer to contact the coordinator of food testing for the Glycemic Research Institute at Glycemic Solutions, 727-894-6900.

 To lose fat permanently, for a lifetime, controlling food cravings by eating to lower your blood sugar IS one of the most significant changes you can make!